johnwarden/jonathanwarden.com/content/language-design/self-evaluating-symbolic-data-literals.md

 Why were keywords and vectors added to LISP, a language that was already based on symbols and lists?

 The answer: because keywords and vectors are self-evaluating.
+The expression `:foo` evaluates to `:foo`.
+The expression `[1,2]` evaluate to `[1,2]`.
 Like string and number literals, they are what they are.
 Unlike symbols and lists, they are never treated as code that is replaced with some other value when evaluated.

 You might argue that if you don't want to symbol or a list to be treated as code, just don't evaluate it!
-But this gets complicated if you are evaluating code that has non-code symbolic data embedded in it.
+But this gets complicated if you are evaluating code that has non-code data embedded in it.

 For example, it's clear that the code below outputs "2".